 All research conducted by students will be in compliance with the University of Hawai'i's Human Studies Program.
 This includes obtaining CITI certification and the University of Hawai'i's Committee on Human Studies review and approval prior to the initiation of a research project.
-NAWSON faculty and students research activities are supported by the NAWSON Research Committee, the John A. Burns School of Medicine (JABSOM) Grants Development Office and the Honors Program.
+NAWSON faculty and students research activities are supported by the NAWSON Office of Research and Extramural Program.